rhiannonmcn/Harry-Potter-Quiz/README.md

 ## Rule Screen

 * The rules page is navigated to via the home screen.
-* This page has very little interactivity, with just a home button bringing you back to the home page.
+* This page has very little interactivity, with just a home button bringing the user back to the home screen.
 * This page is to give the user further understanding of the different question difficulties and their unique features.

 ![Rules Screen image](docs/readme-images/rules-screen.png)